Text to Speech Button

 -Sri Swami Satchidananda

-Going beyond practicing Yoga for personal attainment, to using your personal attainment to serve others by holding and/or creating the space for their healing, growth, and transformation is, I feel, the highest honor, and goal, of your inner work if (because it is not required) you are inspired to “make a positive contribution” in others’ lives by spreading “light” in the world.
-It is also, I would go on to suggest, the highest function of Samadhi (Self-Realization/enlightenment) when you have the ability, or “calling,” to be a healer, a teacher, or a person in service to a higher cause than your own personal agenda, extending your blessings out from only serving your individual body-mind ego to serving the greater existence that encompasses all as one without pretense, agenda, or expectation.
+Therefore, going beyond practicing Yoga for personal body-mind attainment and Liberation, to using your personal attainment to serve others with also coming into/expressing, and knowing, the purity of the True unifying Self/essence (and, therefore, also becoming Liberated through/by it) by holding and/or creating the space for these “others'” body-mind healing, growth, and transformation is, I feel, one of the highest honors, and goals, of your inner work if (because it is not required) you are inspired to “make a positive contribution” in others’ lives by spreading “light” and/or Truth in the world.
+It is also, I would go on to suggest, one of the highest functions of Samadhi (Self-Realization/enlightenment) when you have the ability, or “calling,” to be a healer, a teacher, or a person in service to a greater/bigger cause than your own personal agenda, extending your blessings out from only serving your individual body-mind-ego to serving the greater existence that encompasses all as one without pretense, worldly or selfish agenda, nor expectation.

-If called to serve a greater purpose than your own personal salvation, first, you purify yourself from your own attachment to pain and other ego-satisfying clingings, such as the empty pursuit of desires, and then you build your capacity to hold a safe transformative space for others to do the same, without running away from their sadness, delusions, pleasure-seeking behaviors, pain, or suffering.
+If called to serve a greater purpose than your own personal salvation, first, you purify yourself from your own attachment to pain and ego-satisfying clingings, such as the empty pursuit of desires, and so forth, and then you build your capacity to hold a safe transformative space for others to do the same, without running away from (or toward…don’t be dumb) their sadness, delusions, pleasure-seeking and/or destructive behaviors, pain, suffering, and any other things about their body-mind-ego expression that you might find depressing, unsavory, and/or repulsive (if you look at others, or identify yourself, as anything other than just pure Spirit).

 Why Selflessness Is Required In Spiritual “Work”

-When you are no longer running from your own pain, or clinging to your own desires for comfort, no longer hiding away in your illusory “oasis” of avoidance or ego denial/delusion, but simply creating more sacred openings in and around you through your sheer presence (because you are whole and strongly grounded in the Truth of your pure-“I-am-ness” regardless of whether anyone else around you is also grounded in their Truth/light/higher-Self expression, etc.), you can then truly be of service to those who look to you for education, guidance, and/or support, which is the highest honor for any healer, or teacher, on this path.
+When you are no longer running from your own pain, or clinging to your own desires for comfort, greatness, riches, nor fame, no longer hiding away in your illusory “oasis” of avoidance of bodily death or in your ego denial/delusion about “others,” but simply creating more sacred openings in and around you through your sheer presence (because you are whole and strongly grounded in the Truth of your pure-“I-am-ness” regardless of whether anyone else around you is also grounded in their Truth/light/higher-Self expression, etc.), you have True and full strength and Real connection with the higher power/Truth/who you are, and can then be of service to those who look to you for education, guidance, and/or support, which is the highest honor for any healer, or teacher, on this path.

-This embodied purity is the only way that you can then hold a truthful and useful space for the benefit and healing of those you serve without stealing/wasting their time, energy, or resources, or getting you and them further entangled in ego-body-mind identification.
+This embodied purity is the only way that you can then hold a truthful and useful space for the benefit and healing of those you serve without stealing/wasting their time, energy, or resources, or getting you and them further entangled in ego-body-mind identification and role-play (unless this role-play is briefly and consciously used as a tool for learning).

-As a teacher, healer, and someone in service to Spirit, many people come to you to talk about “The Light” because they may already have insights that they just need to communicate or to clarify with someone who understands “their language.”
+As a teacher, healer, and someone in service to Spirit, many people may come to you, but true seekers only come to you to talk about “The Light” of Spirit/the Self because they may already have insights that they just need to communicate or to clarify with someone who understands “their language.”
 Others come to you to learn more, if they are still seeking information/understanding.
-And some seek your guidance to develop useful strategies to get back to “The Light” when they are suffering, etc.
+And many seek your guidance to develop useful strategies to get back to “The Light” when they are “lost,” stuck, and/or suffering, etc.

-When called by Spirit to do anything, you serve that call above all else, you do not need to understand why or convince anyone else’s ego of why (since that will become clear eventually), and you do not need to get your ego involved in strategizing to reach those you are meant to serve, since, as long as you make your services available, the right people will find you.
+When called by Spirit to do anything, you serve that call above all else, you do not need to understand why or convince anyone else’s ego of why (since that will become clear eventually), and you do not need to get your ego involved in strategizing to reach those you are meant to serve, since, as long as you do your work, the right people will find you.
 Trust the higher process.

 You are simply tasked with having the clarity and skill to assist every individual who comes to you personally based on what your students/clients specifically need, providing those who you serve with guidance on how to go within to find, or better hear and integrate, answers for themselves, using the wisdoms, techniques, and understandings that you have honed, acquired, and developed from/through, and because of, your calling to do your “work” in the first place.
 And this is especially true if you are a teacher of teachers, where you must understand that you are amongst colleagues who are simply asking you, because you offered to do so, to share any knowledge or techniques that you may know and they may or may not know, to support them to be the best that they can be with their students/in their work.
 If your ego is in the way, then the Absolute light is not clearly, if at all, coming through, and those who are seriously on this inner path are seeking/needing only the light of the Absolute and clearer knowledge of it/connection to it, not more of your, or anyone else’s personality, talking, convincing, etc.

-This is why Samadhi, and spiritual work in general (that aims to go beyond one’s personal self to serve others) should be pursued and maintained from a place of selflessness (again, not self-abandonment, but absence of a false-sense-of-self tied to attachments to external objects or motives) in order to be your best and to do your best work, in the world.
+This is why Samadhi, and spiritual work in general (that aims to go beyond one’s personal, little, self to serve others and the greater Self) should be pursued and maintained from a place of selflessness (again, not self-abandonment, but in the absence of a false-sense-of-self tied to attachments to external objects or motives) in order to be your best and to do your best work, in the world.
 When you are selfless (having no attachment to an ego self), you can then fully experience the first stage of “pure I-am-ness” that makes you more clear and impactful in your work, understanding, and interactions with others.

 Types Of Samadhi

-According to Patanjali, there are two types of Samadhi that can be experienced after concentration (Dharana) and meditation (Dhyana) on the True Self are achieved: Samprajnata Samadhi, which is Distinguished Samadhi, and Asamprajnata Samadhi, which is Undistinguished Samadhi.
+According to Patanjali, there are two types of Samadhi that can be experienced after concentration (Dharana) and meditation (Dhyana) on the True Self are achieved: Samprajnata Samadhi, which is Distinguished Samadhi (distinguished from the Pure Self), and Asamprajnata Samadhi, which is Undistinguished Samadhi (undistinguished from the Pure Self).

 Samprajnata Samadhi can be attained through contemplation on objects/the four different forms of Prakriti (elemental creative force/energy, even down to its original “form” beyond perception) and is distinguished by the observer reflecting on the object being observed so that knowledge of that which is observed becomes a part of the observer.
 Asamprajnata Samadhi (which we will discuss next week) is a state where no object of observation exists and one rests in the direct experience of simply being the pure Self (one with all that is, without separation).
 Both types of Samadhi occur in/have different stages, with the culmination of Asamprajnata Samadhi being a state of complete “objectlessness” that leads to Liberation/Kaivalya.

-As you rise in conscious awareness, you must move from contemplation on the very tangible and concrete expressions of Prakriti, to the very subtle and elemental forms of it, in order to attain your goal of distinction (“pure I-am-ness”) and then move to no distinction which makes you indistinguishable from the “object” of observation (more on this in our next lesson).
+As you rise in conscious awareness, you must move from contemplation on the very tangible and concrete expressions of Prakriti, to the very subtle and elemental forms of it, in order to attain your goal of distinction (knowing your “pure I-am-ness”) and then move to no distinction (being “pure I-am-ness”) which makes you indistinguishable from the “object” of observation (more on this in our next lesson).

 IMPORTANT NOTE!
 Please, as we move forward, remember, that these expressions are scientific, and experiential, not symbolic.